vtamara/cocoon-ajax-project-objective-result-indicator/README.md

 3. A table to edit the results
 4. A tabla to edit the indicators of the project

-The table to edit the objectives is:
+For example the table to edit the objectives is:

 ```erb
   <div class="div-objectives">